zenika-open-source/promote-open-source-project/README.md

 </summary>
 <p>

-> Recording a video is not an easy execise.
+> Recording a video is not an easy exercise.
 However it's probably the most efficient way to make your project famous.

 </p>
 </details>

 <details>
-<summary>🕐 Choose the best time to publish on social medias</summary>
+<summary>🕐 Choose the best time to publish on social media</summary>
 <p>

 > Don't publish during holidays period or weekends.
 Usually the best time to publish on social networks is mid-week.